 Writing Cred/Events *Click image to go to Website*

-Anthology Pre-Order Now for Fall 2020!
+Published Fall 2020.
+Available Now!
 "Black in the Middle" brings Black Midwestern voices front and center.
-Kim-Marie's NF essay contribution, ‘A Minute, A Pond, A North-Facing Window’ speaks to being emotionally saved by nature dealing w/grief following Philando Castile's murder and w/the gnawing unease abt living in a majority white suburb full of green space, lakes, trails...miles away from metro area where majority Black Americans live, including family members.
+Kim-Marie's NF essay contribution, ‘A Minute, A Pond, A North-Facing Window’ speaks to being saved by nature dealing with grief following Philando Castile's murder; and gnawing unease living in a majority white suburb full of green space, lakes, trails...miles away from metro area where majority Black Americans live, including family members.

 Published!
 7.26.2019 Kim-Marie writes a featured article for Literary Hub!